railwayapp/docs/src/pages/deploy/deployments.md

 - Success
 - Failure

-Railway lists all current deployments and historical deployments under the Deployments page on your Project dashboard.
+All deployments will appear in the deployments view on your project dashboard.

-Successful deploys are assigned two addresses out of the box: a friendly name address and an address with a hash.
-They both point to the same live deployment.
+Clicking on the build will bring up the build and deploy logs.
+Each deploy gets a pair of unique URLs and is considered immutable.

 If there happens to be an issue with the start command of your application, Railway will attempt to retry the deploy 3 times until timeout.